 - Maybe it’s time to plan your first overnight hiking trip to a trail near your house.

-- Maybe you need to re-join your local day-hiking club and get back into the habit of doing short hikes once a week.
+- Maybe you can re-join your local day-hiking club and get back into the habit of doing short hikes once a week.

 - Or perhaps this inspires you to get into better shape, so you begin a couch-to-5k program.